Scenario-Based eLearning

 The scenarios reflect the kinds of decisions new foster parents often get wrong, helping them build confidence by practicing what to do—not just what to remember.
 It replaces repeated 1:1 volunteer calls with a consistent, engaging experience that saves time and prepares foster parents more effectively.

-My Process
+Development Process

 Action Map